Berlin, 17 Jul 2018

 Submitter shall not in any form

-interfere or attempt to interfere with the proper working of the site and service or any related activity;
+- interfere or attempt to interfere with the proper working of the site and Services or any related activity;

 5.6 Liability / Responsibility